Sivajanani2004/Sivajanani/README.md

 ---

-### ✨ Fun Fact:
+### ✨ A little about me
-📖 I enjoy exploring new places and analyzing trends in everyday data.
+📖 I like learning new things, exploring places, and working on simple solutions to real-world problems.

 ---